Rangers boss Smith refuses to blame takeover on defeat

+Rangers boss Walter Smith refused to blame the club's takeover on defeat to Dundee United.
 Businessman Craig Whyte's proposed takeover of the Scottish champions is expected to be resolved in the next day or so after months of negotiations.

 "I don't think so, I don't think there is any problem in that respect," he said.